josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 9.6.
 GCP Data and ETL Tools

-* _Data Transformation Tools in Google Cloud_
+* **Data Transformation Tools in Google Cloud**
-  * **Cloud Data Fusion**: a managed service for building ETL pipelines, supporting Cloud Dataproc
+  * _Cloud Data Fusion_: a code-free ETL service for building and managing data pipelines from various sources.
-  * _Dataprep by Trifacta_: a serverless tool for visually exploring, cleaning, and preparing data
+  * _Dataprep by Trifacta_: a serverless, intelligent tool for exploring, cleaning, and preparing structured and unstructured data.

 ---

 ## 9.7.
 Summary

+* **Feature Engineering Summary**
-* **Feature Engineering**: Transforming numerical and categorical features is crucial for model training and serving.
+  * Transforming features is crucial for model training and serving
-    * _Key techniques:_ Bucketing, normalization, linear encoding, one-hot encoding, out-of-vocabulary hashing, and embedding
+  * Techniques include bucketing, normalization, linear encoding, one-hot encoding, hashing, and embedding for numerical and categorical features
-    * _Additional concepts:_
-        * Dimensionality reduction using PCA
+  * Selecting features and using dimensionality reduction techniques like PCA are important
-        * Class imbalance and AUC-PR vs. AUC-ROC

 ---

 ## 9.8.
 Exam Essentials

+* **Data Preprocessing Fundamentals**
-* **Data Processing Consistency**: Understand when to transform data before or during training, benefits, and limitations.
+  * Understand when to apply transformations (before or during training) and techniques such as:
-  * _Encoding structured data types_: techniques like bucketing, normalization, hashing, and one-hot encoding for numeric and categorical data.
+    * Encoding structured data types (bucketing, normalization, hashing, one-hot encoding)
-  * _Feature selection and cross_: dimensionality reduction, feature cross importance, and scenarios requiring it.
-  * _GCP Data Tools_: Cloud Data Fusion (ETL) and Cloud Dataprep (data processing), choosing the right tool for the task.
+  * Feature selection: dimensionality reduction for improving model performance
+  * Addressing class imbalance with metrics like accuracy, AUC, precision, and recall

 ---